 This is not the order that I’ll probably have it in and things may come off.
 It may be like, Oh, I thought I’d be ready to do that one, but I’m not.
 I’ll pull another one in, or, you know, I may have a fantastic idea in the shower because that’s the way all of your best ideas happen and be like, you need to add that to the little vlogmas list.

 We all know with YouTube, you need to come up with your thumbnail, you need to set up the video, you need to do your titles, you need to do your tags.
-So the list allows you to start kicking in that process of getting all those elements together.
+The list allows you to start kicking in that process of getting all those elements together.

-So definitely touch base with them about that and the logo.
-So hopefully that brings that experience, that makes that better for you Gigi.
+Definitely touch base with them about that and the logo.
+Hopefully that brings that experience, that makes that better for you Gigi.
 Sorry, I’m just going to check the comments and the form.

 I think keep your titles relevant to what the topic actually is.
 You don’t need, let’s just say you’re doing, you know, my tips for organising the family during Christmas vlogmas video day one, you don’t need to use that because yeah, I don’t think that’s necessarily relevant.